 If you or a loved one have suffered a spinal cord injury through no fault of your own.
-The experienced Baltimore spinal cord injury lawyers at William G. Kolodner Personal Injury Lawyers, are ready to help you fight to maximize your financial recovery.
+The experienced Baltimore spinal cord injury lawyers at WGK Personal Injury Lawyers, are ready to help you fight to maximize your financial recovery.
 Contact our law offices at (410) 837-2144 to get started with a free consultation to learn more today.

 Whether in a car accident or as a result of medical malpractice, you may be entitled to compensation.
 Damages for personal injury claims include medical bills, physical therapy costs, lost wages, and more.

 Table of Contents

 How Our Baltimore Catastrophic Injury Lawyer Can Help You Seek Compensation For Your Spinal Cord Injury